frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 Ladybug is a tool to debug and test Java applications that process messages.
 It is included in the Frank!Framework.
 This document provides user stories for Ladybug as a part of the Frank!Framework.

 Ladybug is not limited to work with the Frank!Framework; it is a tool that can be used with other Java applications as well.
 The Java application that uses Ladybug is expected to receive or retrieve messages.
 Each message undergoes a series of transformations to obtain an output message.
 The Java application has access to a class **TestTool** that is provided by the Ladybug dependency.
 During the transformation, the Java application uses the methods of class TestTool to produce **checkpoints**.
 The Java application should also call TestTool to create checkpoints for the input message and the output message.
 For each input message, the Java application should create a unique **correlation id** that is provided to TestTool for each created checkpoint.
 TestTool groups all checkpoints by correlation id into a **report**.
 A **report** thus describes all transformations applied to one input message.
 The Frank!Framework creates a Ladybug checkpoint for each pipe and each pipeline.
 Frank developers can thus see how each pipe transforms the message going through the pipeline.

+When a report has been captured it is a Java object managed by Ladybug.
+Ladybug then extracts metadata from the report.
+This helps for searching and browsing reports because the amount of metadata is much less than the amount of data of all reports.
+The users should have options to define what information captured in reports should be treated as metadata.
+Ladybug should also be able to transform reports into XML format.
+Then users can interact with the reports through Xpath and XSLT.

 Ladybug can be used as a debug tool.
 Ladybug provides a user interface that shows a table of all captured reports.
 When the user clicks a report, it is opened in a tree view.
 Each checkpoint is a node in the tree.
 Collapsing and expanding nodes is described in more details in the user stories below.
-When you click a node, the corresponding message inside the checkpoint is shown.

 In the tree view, the user can see all intermediate results of processing each message.
 Each checkpoint has a meaningful name.
 The Frank!Framework names each checkpoint after the adapter or pipe name.
 Therefore the user can relate the checkpoint's message to the debugged/tested source code, or to the Frank application being tested.
+When you click a node in the tree, the corresponding message inside the checkpoint should be shown.

 Ladybug can be used as a tool for automated testing.
 Ladybug reports can act as test cases because they can be rerun.
 Rerunning a report means that the Java code that produced the report is re-executed.
 The messages inside the related checkpoints are compared to the messages in the original report.
 The test succeeds if these new messages are considered equivalent to the original ones; otherwise the test fails.
 Ladybug's user interface has separate tabs for new reports (Debug) and reports that are meant as test cases (Test).
 In the Debug tab, the user has a button to copy reports to the test tab.
 The user has options to edit a report to convert the raw capture to a useful testcase.